OttieOtter

 There's also a mandatory guide you must pay to accompany you while you are wandering about town.
 The customary "tip" for the guide was $20 per day.
 Once we arrived in town, the first stop was to Mexico's National Park headquarters to pay a $3 per person entry fee.

-Once we paid all of the required crossing fees and tips, our guide "Gato" (cat) walked with us around town, but he could not speak English and our Spanish was weak.
-One of the first things we noticed about the sleepy town of Boquillas Del Carmen, was that the town's energy was 100% solar.
-It was probably too costly to tie into the nearest Mexican power grid, making solar power the only viable option.
-Power was supplied to the individual residences and businesses from a small solar power plant located at the edge of town.
-While walking about the pueblo, we shopped a few of the street vendors selling decorative towels, sotol walking sticks, and wire-crafted desert plants and creatures.
+Once we paid all the required crossing fees and tips, our guide, "Gato" (cat), walked with us around town, but he could not speak English.
+So, as a guide, he was useless since we didn't speak Spanish.
+One of the first things we noticed about the sleepy pueblo of Boquillas Del Carmen was that the town's energy was 100% solar.
+We learned from the locals that it was too far away and costly to tie into the Mexican power grid, making solar power the only viable option.
+Power was available to the residences and businesses of Boquillas from a small solar power plant on the edge of town.
+While walking about the pueblo, we shopped at street vendors selling decorative towels, sotol walking sticks, and wire-crafted desert plants and creatures.

 Street Vendor - Boquillas Del Carmen